Niftski: Equipment and publication

 Niftski usually plays with a keyboard on an approved emulator called Nestopia UE rather than a gamepad, emulated on PC.
-Nevertheless, he still holds the world record on the original hardware using a gamepad with a time of 4:54.814, beating the previous record held by Tree_05 by three frames.
+Nevertheless, he has held the world record on the original hardware using a gamepad with a time of 4:54.814, beating the previous record held by Tree_05 by three frames.
 Niftski live streams his runs on Twitch, and publishes on YouTube.